DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 #### b.
 Get the database endpoint (10 min)

-Wait a few minutes for the RDS PostgreSQL database to be created and take note of the its public endpoint.
+Wait a few minutes for the RDS PostgreSQL database to be created and take note of its public endpoint.
 It will be referred to as `RDS_DB_ENDPOINT` in the next sections.

 Use the following command to get the RDS instance's endpoint: